 After a long period of isolation, Burma has started to encourage tourism.
 As a foreigner, you can expect to pay more than locals do for accommodations, domestic airfares, and entry to tourist sites.
 Tourist facilities in Rangoon, Bagan, Ngapali Beach, Inle Lake, and Mandalay are superior to tourist facilities in other parts of the country, where they are limited or nonexistent.
 Read the Department of State’s Fact Sheet on Burma for additional information.

 The Government of Burma controls travel to, from, and within Burma.
 To enter Burma, you must have a valid passport with at least six months remaining validity and a valid visa.
 You should apply for your visa at a Burmese embassy or consulate abroad before you arrive in Burma.
 In Burma, you will be required to show your passport with a valid visa at all airports, train stations, and hotels.
 Security checkpoints are common outside of tourist areas.

 On September 1, 2014, the Government of Burma announced an eVisa program for tourist visas.
 The program allows tourists to apply for a visa online rather than physically applying at an embassy or consulate.
+Tourists are generally notified within a few days about whether they have been approved for a visa.
+You must present the approval letter at Immigration when you enter the country.
 Once tourists are approved for the visa, the visa needs to be used within three months.